GAMINGNOOBdev/baranium/README.md

 mkdir build
 cd build
 ```
-2. Run cmake and point towards the root of the repository containing the `CMakeLists.txt` file
+2. Run cmake and point towards the root of the repository containing the `CMakeLists.txt` file, optionally add `-D CMAKE_BUILD_TYPE=<Release/Debug>` at the end to specify whether to build a debug or release build
 ```bash
 cmake ..
 ```